-PFC Henry Guy Peck was the son of Charley & Lucy Peck.
-He was born on January 1, 1921, in South Dakota and had three sisters and three brothers.
-When he was ten, his family moved from Huron, South Dakota.
-His family later moved to Minnesota.
-He attended school in a one-room schoolhouse east of Brainerd, Minnesota in Maple Grove Township.
-He worked on his family’s farm and at a neighbor’s farm.
+PFC Henry Guy Peck was the son of Charles & Lucy Peck.
+He was born on January 1, 1921, in Huron, South Dakota and had three sisters and three brothers.
+When he was ten, his family moved from Huron to Minnesota.
+He attended school in a one-room schoolhouse east of Brainerd, Minnesota in Maple Grove Township and worked on his family’s farm and at a neighbor’s farm.

-In 1940, Henry enlisted in the Minnesota National Guard.
+Henry registered for the draft on October 16, 1940, when the Selective Service Act took effect.
+He named his father as his next of kin.
+Since he wanted to fulfill his military obligation, he enlisted in the Minnesota National Guard’s tank company in Brained because it was being called up for one year of military service.
 While on maneuvers at Fort McCoy, Wisconsin, his company learned that they were being federalized.
 On February 10, 1941, they were sent to Ft.
 Lewis, Washington for training.
-Harry was assigned to Reconnaissance Section of the battalion with his friends Milan Anderson and Larry Alberg.
+Harry was assigned to the Reconnaissance Section of the battalion with his friends Milan Anderson and Larry Alberg.

 On August 15, 1941, the 194th received orders, from Ft.
 Knox, Kentucky, for duty in the Philippines because of an event that happened during the summer.
 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots noticed something odd.
 He took his plane down and identified a buoy in the water.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island, hundreds of miles away that had a large radio transmitter.
 The squadron continued its flight plan and flew south to Mariveles and then returned to Clark Field.
 By the time the planes landed, it was too late to do anything that day.